DavidBustamanteL/-InferenceOrderings/README.md

 The encoding logic works as follows:

-- Candidates tied at the same rank are joined with "\sim".
+- Candidates tied at the same rank are joined with \sim.
-- The preferences of a candidate over another one are joined with "\succ".
+- The preferences of a candidate over another one are joined with \succ.

 Each respondent, therefore, contributes exactly one ordering string.